ChargrilledChook/binary-search-tree/README.md

 Quite a step up in difficulty from linked lists but learned a few good lessons.
 Particularly, don't try to DRY out code too soon before trying hard to see the most obvious abstractions.
 DRYing too fast lead me into a corner with the #delete method that was difficult to get out of.

 Most of the code is ok, aside from #delete which I would redo from the ground up.
 Some of the tree traversal private methods could also be revisited.

+This would be a good one to revisit after some more practice and study of algorithms and data structures.

 ## Visual Example of Output